ATTX-project/etl/wf-API/README.md

 characteristic to the ETL process.
 Such information can be consumed in order to be integrated in a graph database.

 The WF API requires python 2.7.6 installed.
-To run the server, please execute the following (preferably in a virtual environment):

 ### Build with Gradle